The Jerusalem Council: the Second Serious Error of the Apostles

 For it seemed good to the Holy Spirit and to us to lay upon you no greater burden than these essentials:

-The original phrase is:
+The phrase in the original is:

 ἔδοξεν γὰρ τῷ πνεύματι τῷ ἁγίῳ καὶ ἡμῖν μηδὲν